 Announced at MWC, the LG G6 started the trend of the bezel-less design with its 5.7in 18:9 QHD+ FullVision display.
 Thanks to the screen's near bezel-less design, LG boasts that the smartphone offers the footprint of a 5.2in-screened device, and claims that unlike other phablet devices, it fits comfortably in one hand.

 The LG G6 is also among just a handful of devices to pack camera setup, which consists of two identical 13MP sensors, as opposed to the 8MP/16MP combo found on last year's model.
 The G6 also sports a 5MP camera on the front with a 100-degree wide angle lens.

 Samsung Galaxy S8

-The smartphone duo are come with Samsung's own artificial intelligence (AI) assistant, called 'Bixby', built in, although this won't be available in the UK launch.
+The smartphone duo come with Samsung's own artificial intelligence (AI) assistant, called 'Bixby', built in, although this isn't yet available in the UK.
 Brits will be able to make the most of the handset's 5.8in QHD+ 'Infinity' display, though, and the handset's 10nm internals, which Samsung claims will offer 30 per cent improved performance compared to its previous 14nm chip.